Does the government offer any car insurance program for low-income drivers in Oregon?

 What is the cheapest car insurance company for low-income people?

-In Oregon, the cheapest car insurance company is Oregon Mutual Insurance.
-However, that’s based on average rates and may differ for you, so it’s important to shop around.
+In Oregon, Oregon Mutual Insurance is the cheapest car insurance company with an average rate of $445.
+However, that's based on average rates and may differ for you, so it's important to shop around.

 Does Oregon have car insurance for low-income individuals?